-The following example groups data and log subvolumes under a volume.
+The following example groups data, log, and real-time subvolumes under a volume.
 The created volume has a system-generated temporary name.

-xvm:cluster> volume -tempname vol0/data vol1/log
+xvm:cluster> volume -tempname vol0/data vol1/log vol2/rt

 Modifying Volume Elements

 The XVM Volume manager provides the following commands to modify volume elements after you have created them: